Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 My certificate of completion for Yale’s Neuro-resuscitation after Traumatic Brain Injury and Cardiac Arrest

-Yale University offers just over 20 online CME activities, almost all free.
-These range from mini-courses to full fledged symposiums on topics such as inflammatory diseases, COVID-19, and HIV/AIDs.
+Yale University offers 14 online CME activities, almost all free.
+These range from gut health to microaggression in clinical situations, and HIV/AIDS.

 Here are some of the free resources available on the platform: